Interesting Cyprus Facts

 SOCKETS & POWER PLUGS

-Cyprus operates a standard 50 Hz 240V electric supply, and uses type G power plugs and sockets much the same as the UK.
-Adaptors and voltage converters may be required, but this is dependent on country of origin.
+Cyprus operates a standard 50 Hz 240V electric supply.
+The island also employs the use of type G power plugs and sockets, which are the same three-pin plugs that are used in the United Kingdom.
+Adaptors and voltage converters may be required for some appliances, but this is dependent on their country of origin.

 DRIVING